 Interruption of studies

-Interruption of studies should be requested when a personal emergency or other circumstances arise which mean that you need to take a break from your studies.
-No fees are payable for such a period, during which your research registration is effectively suspended.
+This should be requested when a personal emergency or other circumstances arise which mean that you need to take a break from your studies.
+No fees nor stipend are payable for such a period, during which your research registration is effectively suspended.

-To arrange this you should liaise with your senior tutor, supervisor or Programme Director and ensure you inform the SSCP DTP Doctoral Training Coordinator of the dates that cover your interruption.
+To arrange this you should liaise with your senior tutor, supervisor and Departmental Postgraduate Administrator.
+Secondly you must inform the SSCP DTP Doctoral Training Coordinator of the dates that cover your interruption.
 Once this has been done, you can submit a request to interrupt via MyImperial.
 Further information available via this Imperial webpage.

 If you are an international student you will have to leave the UK for the period of your interruption, an exception to this would be if you had been declared unfit to travel.
 Please see further information for international students on how your visa may be affected by an interruption of studies.